ed-murphy/sql-project/README.md

 ### 2. Skills Required for Top-Paying Jobs
-This query identifies the specific skills listed in the top 10 highest-paying data analyst job postings.
+This query identifies the specific skills listed in the top 10 highest-paying remote data analyst job postings.
 It joins job, company, and skill data to highlight which skills are most valued by employers offering the highest salaries.

 ![Most Lucrative Skills](assets/query2.png)